The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Conclusion

 \section{Conclusion}

 In this manuscript, we demonstrate the importance of self-generated non-thermal particles in shock hydrodynamics and show that it is a ubiquitous feature of collisionless quasi-parallel shocks.
-We develop updated Rankine-Hugoniot jump conditions to include these inherently kinetic effects including the heat flux density associated with non-thermal particles and show they agree well with simulations.
+We develop an alternative closure to the Rankine-Hugoniot jump conditions which include the heat flux density associated with non-thermal particles and show they agree well with simulations.
 We show that the generation of non-thermal particles increases a shock's compressibility, decreases the propagation speed, and flattens the associated power-law spectrum.
 We argue that this should be a generic feature of collisionless shocks with non-thermal particles and find that this effect can likely answer several outstanding issues with heliospheric and astrophysical shocks.